Thank you for your interest in rehoming a Battersea cat. Our cats are just waiting for a home to call their own.

 Registering to rehome

-We have a simple five-step rehoming process that explains every stage in the journey to finding a pet – learn more about our rehoming process here.
+We have a simple four-step rehoming guide that explains every stage in the journey to finding a pet – learn more about our rehoming process here.

-Please register your details so we can see if you match up with the cat.
 Here at Battersea, we assess all of our cats individually and create a rehoming profile for them.
-We’ll then use this profile and the information you give us during your registration to match you up with a cat that we think would be best for you.
+We’ll then use this profile and the information you give us during your registration to match you with a cat that we think would be best for you.

-It may not always be the cat you thought it would be.
-That’s why we ask that you see the registration form as a way of registering your interest in rehoming, not an application for a specific animal.
-We’re experts in making sure we find the right homes for our cats and the right cat for your home.
+This may not always be the cat you thought it would be, which is why we ask that you see the registration form as a way of registering your interest in rehoming, not an application for a specific animal.
+In general, the more open-minded you are about the type of animal you are looking for, the likelier it is that we’ll be able to make a match.
+Don’t worry - we’re experts in making sure we find the right home for our cats and the right cat for your home, and we’ll advise you if we think we’ve found a potential match.

 If the cat you like isn't marked as rehomed or reserved on the website, this means they are available for rehoming, but may already be in the process of meeting a new owner who has already registered.
 We do everything to ensure our animals have a short stay in our cattery and get out to their new homes as swiftly as they can.